 Electrical code requirements are different in the USA and Canada.
-Refer to and follow the local building codes, and the latest edition of the National Electrical Code (NFPA 70) in the USA, or the CGA C22.1 Canadian Electrical Code - Part 1.
+Refer to and follow the local building codes, the latest edition of the National Electrical Code (NFPA 70) in the USA, or the CGA C22.1 Canadian Electrical Code - Part 1.

-For a single water heater, the circuit breaker(s) should be at least 15 amps per circuit.
+For a single in401 or iN501 water heater, the circuit breaker(s) should be at least 15 amps per circuit.
+Please follow the local electrical code in determining the appropriate breaker size.

-For multiple units, install an adequately sized circuit breaker.
-Installing a separate circuit breaker for each unit is recommended to isolate units during service or repair.
+For multiple units install an adequately sized circuit breaker.
+Installing a separate circuit breaker for each unit is required to isolate units during service or repair.

-Note: For an electrical wiring schematic, refer to "15.2 Complete Wiring Diagram" on page 52 for additional information.
+Note: For an electrical wiring schematic, refer to "15.2 Complete Wiring Diagram (all models)" on page 53 for additional information.

-The electrical connections for the water heaters are polarity-sensitive.
+The electrical connections for the water heaters are polarity sensitive.
 Before connecting the water heater to the power source, test the polarity of the electrical circuit.